San-Vibe-Coding-2025/colours-matter/README.md

-# Viridis Theme Engine 🎨
+# Cividis Theme Engine 🎨

 A powerful, pluggable JavaScript theming tool that dynamically manages CSS variables through remote API integration.
 Built with modern web standards and designed for seamless integration with any CSS framework.